echo3Dco/Unity-WebGL-echo3D-demo-Aquarium/README.md

 Refer to our [documentation](https://docs.echo3D.co/unity/) to learn more about how to use Unity and echo3D.

 ## Troubleshooting
-Due to browser limitations models loaded via this app will **not** respond to changes in metadata made via the echo3D platform (Scale, rotation etc).
+Due to browser limitations with WebGL and websockets, models loaded via this app will **not** respond to changes in metadata made via the echo3D platform (Scale, rotation etc).
 Refreshing the app will refetch models with reflected changes.

-Visit our troubleshooting guide [here](https://docs.echo3d.co/unity/troubleshooting#im-getting-a-newtonsoft.json.dll-error-in-unity).
+Visit our troubleshooting guide [here](https://docs.echo3d.co/unity/troubleshooting).

 ## Support
 Feel free to reach out at [support@echo3D.co](mailto:support@echo3D.co) or join our [support channel on Slack](https://go.echo3D.co/join).